ading2210/openplayground-api/README.md

 # Python OpenPlayground API

-This is an unoffical API wrapper for the website [OpenPlayground](https://nat.dev)
+This is an unoffical API wrapper for the website [OpenPlayground](https://nat.dev).

+## Features:
+This library has the following abilities:
+ - List models
+ - Generate text

-## Features
+## Documentation:

-This is currently unfinished.
+An example of how to use this library can be found in `/example.py`.

+### The `Model` Class:
+The `openplayground.Model` class describes a model that is available to the user.
+Valid attributes are:
+ - `provider` - The company that developed the model (e.g., openai, anthropic)
+ - `name` - The name of the model, such as `text-davinci-003`.
+ - `version` - The version of the model.
+This may return `None` on some models.
+ - `tag` - A string that combines the provider and name in this format: `<provider>:<name>`.
+Example: `openai:text-davinci-003`
+ - `params` - A dictionary containing possible parameters for the model.

+### Initializing the Client:
+The `openplayground.Client` class accepts one argument, which is your account's token.
+Your token can be obtained from the `__session` field in your browser's cookies.

+### Downloading the Available Models:
+The `openplayground.Client.get_models` function fetches the available models from `https://nat.dev/api/all_models`, and returns a dictionary of `openplayground.Model` objects.

+### Generating Text:
+The `openplayground.Client.generate` function generates some text given a model and a prompt.
+Optionally, you can also specify arguments such as the maximum length in the kwargs.
+You can find a list of valid arguments and their defaults in `openplayground.Model.params`.
+A few common ones are:
+ - `maximum_length`
+ - `temperature`
+ - `top_k`
+ - `top_p`

+The values returned from this function are streamed and expressed in a dictionary.

-## Copyright
+## Copyright:
 This project is licensed under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.txt).
+All code has been written by me, [ading2210](https://github.com/ading2210).